NEONScience/NEON-Data-Skills/_posts/workshops/2015-Workshops/2015-08-13-ESA-Going-On-The-Grid.md

 * Points that are close together and have large value differences.
 Slope calculations can yield over and underestimation.
-* data with large, sudden changes in values that need to be represented (eg fault lines, extreme vertical topographic changes, etc).
+* Data with large, sudden changes in values that need to be represented (eg fault lines, extreme vertical topographic changes, etc).
 IDW allows for breaklines.
 NOTE: some tools like ARCGIS have introduces a spline with barriers function in recent years.